berryytf/boorupy/README.md

 Module to access booru sites APIs.

-Working on Gelbooru support at the moment.
+Working on Safebooru support at the moment.

 Python 3.6+